oracle/weblogic-kubernetes-operator/documentation/staging/content/_index.md

 ### Oracle WebLogic Server Kubernetes Operator

-The WebLogic Server Kubernetes Operator (the “operator”) supports running any of your WebLogic Server and Fusion Middleware Infrastructure domains on Kubernetes, an industry standard, cloud neutral deployment platform.
+The WebLogic Server Kubernetes Operator (the “operator”) supports running your WebLogic Server and Fusion Middleware Infrastructure domains on Kubernetes, an industry standard, cloud neutral deployment platform.
 It lets you encapsulate your entire WebLogic Server installation and layered applications into a portable set of cloud neutral images and simple resource description files.
 You can run them on any on-premises or public cloud that supports Kubernetes where you've deployed the operator.

 Furthermore, the operator is well suited to CI/CD processes.
 You can easily inject changes when moving between environments, such as from test to production.
 For example, you can externally inject database URLs and credentials during deployment or you can inject arbitrary changes to most WebLogic configurations.